martinconnarty/Product-Knowledge-Documents/README.md

 I think this could be done as part of internal development as well as externally.
 I'm not a software developer at all, so again maybe there's additional fields which could be of utility.

+##

+I envisage that either vendors or the community publish one of these for every release, with a standardise structure like this then understanding exactly what you have is easy.
+I'm very guilty of not doing enough research though so if this exists somewhere please let me know!

+##

 Current fields:

 **id:**